Seneca-AI/seneca/docs/code_quality_task.md

 ## Larger Tasks
 1. [Luca409] ~Define an error system~
+1. Figure out how to properly use context.Context.

 ## Smaller Tasks
 1. [Luca409] ~Get rid of all printing and replace with logger.~